Sven HendrixHello and welcome. I am Sven Hendrix, a neuroanatomy professor and the founder of the smartsciencecareer community.

 My science career

 In my current role, I’ve found a good career and life balance.
-However, like many scientists, my career has been an emotional roller-coaster, jumping between many different jobs and countries.
+However, like many scientists my career has been an emotional roller-coaster, jumping between many different jobs and countries.

-I discovered my passion for science while studying medicine in Berlin (Germany).
+I discovered my passion for science, studying medicine in Berlin (Germany).
 I did a lot of research there and was also very mobile.
 I studied in Parma (Italy) with ERASMUS and did short research stays in Hamamatsu (Japan), Harvard (USA) as well as a longer postdoc-like research project in London (UK).

 Eventually, I moved back to Germany to finish my MD degree.
 However, after getting my MD, I quickly realized that I didn’t enjoy being a doctor.
 My passion was in research and teaching.